Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-textboxes/check-sequence/_index.md

 TextBox textBox = shape.TextBox;
 ```

-## step 2: Checking the TextBox sequence
+## Step 2: Checking the TextBox sequence

 We will now check the sequence of the TextBox using `if` conditions.
 The provided source code contains three separate conditions to check the position of the TextBox relative to the preceding and following shapes.

-## step 3: Checking the sequence head:
+## Step 3: Checking the sequence head:

 ```csharp
 if (textBox.
 Next != null && textBox.
 Previous == null)